-Strike a Light has been awarded a grant by two Brighton based organisations Brighton and Hove Dementia Action Alliance and The Homity Trust towards a project called Mazel tov Brighton!
-Movement through Tradition celebrating links between Judaism and Brighton and Hove lives with residents of the Jewish Care charity run home Hyman Fine House many of whom were born in the city in the 1920s and 30’s and remember it well including shops, people, places and rituals.
-We began this project in April 2017 and de to further funding, will be able to run it until summer 2018.
+Strike a Light was awarded a grant by two Brighton-based organisations, Brighton and Hove Dementia Action Alliance and The Homity Trust, towards a project called Mazel tov Brighton!
+Movement through Tradition celebrating links between Judaism and Brighton & Hove lives with residents of the Jewish Care charity run home Hyman Fine House many of whom were born in the city in the 1920s and 30’s and remember it well, including shops, people, places and rituals.

-We believe participants will gain enormously through these physical activity sessions and performance, exploring dementia through various perspectives, having regular contact with activities that encourage understanding, promote lifelong learning and active aging.
-Enabling diverse groups to meet, increasing empathy through dementia awareness, whilst celebrating Brighton Judaism.
+We believe participants gained enormously through these physical activity sessions and performance, exploring dementia through various perspectives, having regular contact with activities that encourage understanding, promote lifelong learning and active aging.
+The project enabled diverse groups to meet, increasing empathy through dementia awareness, whilst celebrating Brighton Judaism.

-We will organise a series of dance and activity sessions to be delivered from autumn 2017 onwards, encouraging residents to be active, at a time when scheme participants are traditionally inactive.
-We will encourage participation in the creation of this exercise with movement, dance, performance and classes which celebrate Jewish traditions and heritage.
+We organised a series of dance and activity sessions to be delivered from autumn 2017 onwards, encouraging residents to be active, at a time when scheme participants are traditionally inactive.
+We encouraged participation in the creation of this exercise with movement, dance, performance and classes which celebrate Jewish traditions and heritage.

-Each dance themed session will be a taster creative activity, gauging resident interest in particular themes.
-Our participants with dementia especially find it hard to be mobile and exercise outside, so we will do all possible to encourage physicality through dance in a creative, empowering way that links with existing tradition.
+Each dance themed session was a taster creative activity, gauging resident interest in particular themes.
+Our participants with dementia especially find it hard to be mobile and exercise outside, so we did all possible to encourage physicality through dance in a creative, empowering way that linked with existing tradition.

 Brighton in the middle part of the 20th century had a pulsating Jewish heart and it was not just in the synagogues.
 Waterloo Street had a kosher butcher shop and delicatessen, a lively centre of Jewish eating culture.
 It was Hove’s own Golders Green.
 Here, cheek by jowl, stood the kosher delicatessen and bakery Chait, the fishmonger Marks’ and the greengrocer run by Jack Caplin.